 Finding a Processor

 When looking for a credit card processor for CBD products, start with “high risk” companies.
-You can use comparison services to see pricing from different high risk processors and confirm with them that the will be able to provide service for a business selling CBD.
+You can use comparison services to see pricing from different high risk processors.